- Telling Twins Apart : How can you tell your identical twins apart without second-guessing yourself?

 1) Paint your twins’ big toe

 Don’t want to deal with twin bracelets?
 Simply paint the big toe of each twin a different color.
 Go light on the baby toes as one layer is more than enough.
-You could paint the fingernails, but hands spend a lot of time in your baby’s mouth.
+You could paint the fingernails, but your hands spend a lot of time in your baby’s mouth.

 Piggy Paint nail polish is non-toxic, water-based, and a safe polish to use on your baby’s toenails.